Yangwang U8: Specifications

 The U8 features BYD's proprietary "e^{4}" (易四方) individual wheel drive (IWD) technology.
-It is the world’s first exclusive intelligent hydraulic body control system for new energy off-road vehicles with four separate electric motors each propelling a single wheel.
+It is the world's first exclusive intelligent hydraulic body control system for new energy off-road vehicles with four separate electric motors each propelling a single wheel.
 This technology allows the traction control system to redistribute torque and maintain stability of the vehicle in the case of a tyre puncture at speed.
 It also allows the U8 to use differential steering and perform an up to 359-degree "tank turn" in tight spots by having the left and right wheels spinning in opposite directions.
-During the media release event in early 2023, BYD CEO Wang Chuanfu personally drove a Mecanum-wheeled demo vehicle sideways onto the stage.
+During the media release event in early 2023, BYD Chairman Wang Chuanfu personally drove a Mecanum-wheeled demo vehicle sideways onto the stage.
 According to the developers, the new electronically controlled all-wheel drive system is 100 times faster than a conventional all-wheel drive system.